azadanshu/loop-scribe-1234/README.md

 # Learning World

-Welcome to Learning World, a comprehensive learning platform that enables you to explore and enroll in courses offered by some of the world's most renowned universities.
-Whether you're seeking knowledge in a specific field or looking to enhance your skills, EduSprint has you covered.
+Welcome to Learning World, a versatile learning platform designed to empower you with access to courses offered by top-tier universities worldwide.
+Whether you're eager to delve into a particular subject area or keen on honing your skills, Learning World provides the perfect environment for your educational journey.

 ## Project Type
 Frontend | Backend | Fullstack